merkle-open/SitecoreBlog/docs/_posts/2024-01-15-sitecore-10-upgrade-problems-and-solutions.md

 >Cognifide.PowerShell.Client.Controls.ContentEditorRibbonPanel,Cognifide.PowerShell

-So after we start using updated type, scripts become clickable and icons are showing again.
+So after we start using the updated type, scripts become clickable and icons are showing again.

 ## Problem: Fast Queries Not Supported